martinm43/stroman/README.md

 The main creative work this builds upon as stated above is Carl Panzarino's mlbgame, using the MLB license, located at https://github.com/panzarino/mlbgame/blob/master/LICENSE

-TBD soon, RQ INT means requires internet, a lot of these are just raw ideas:
+Using an MIT license

-* Instead of using temp csvs, use the database.
-This might allow use to use C++ or other faster languages.
+* Create a "future games" worksheet something like that for the NBA
 * Consider why the big simulation is so slow.
-* Create a table and output file for the big simulation.
+* Create a table and output file for the big simulation (mcss)
 * Update pitching data (starting with pitcher names) in table.
 * Add in a random quote at the end of the log file when complete.
 * Playoff predictions and the like should start no earlier than 20%, no later than 25% into season.
 * GUI for updating missed/postphoned games, could be as easy as an Excel sheet/python script combination.

-Filelist:
+Filelist (to be updated):

 1. full_ratings_calculations.py
 Calculates net ratings, Pythagorean win